kylexqian/RTOS-RPi-446/README.md

                                     #
 ruby=''     # Another scripting language, used by kyu dev for config
             # make sure it's installed or symlinked into /bin/ruby
+picocom=''              # A console for communicating with serial
+                        # devices.
 a-TFTP-server=TFTP_DIR  # Need to serve the kyu boot image over TFTP and
                         # tell the build tools where to put it.
 a-local-ip=TFTP_IP      # Your local ipv4 address.
-See above.
+See below.
-picocom=''              # A console for communicating with serial
-                        # devices.
 ```

 ## TFTP